Cape Cod Railroad: New York, New Haven and Hartford Railroad, 1893–1964

-Amtrak, Bay Colony, and Cape Cod & Hyannis, 1980s-1990s
+Amtrak, Bay Colony, and Cape Cod & Hyannis, 1980s–1990s

 Following New York, New Haven and Hartford permanently terminating Cape operations in 1964, the Cape lacked any regular passenger rail service for almost twenty years.
 In 1984, the Cape Cod and Hyannis Railroad began providing seasonal service between Braintree and Hyannis, until their closure in 1988.
 In 1986, Amtrak began operating the Cape Codder during summer weekends from New York City to Hyannis, until it was terminated in 1996.
 The cancellation of the Cape Codder marked the end of non-heritage passenger rail between the Cape and the mainland for almost twenty more years.

 From 1989 to 1999, Bay Colony Railroad operated seasonal heritage railroad excursions from Hyannis to Sagamore under the Cape Cod Railroad brand, until these services were taken over by Cape Cod Central Railroad in 1999.
 Bay Colony was also the sole operator of freight rail on the Cape from 1987 to 2007, until their contract expired and service was taken over by Massachusetts Coastal Railroad.

 Present era

 Throughout the 20th century, most of the railroad tracks on the outer Cape were removed, with many being replaced with rail trails.
 Today, the only railroad tracks on the Cape exist on the upper Cape.
 Shortly after crossing the Cape Cod Canal Railroad Bridge, the track splits in two directions, with one direction heading towards Falmouth and the other heading towards Hyannis.
-The Falmouth line is currently used mostly for freight services with very limited passenger service, while the Hyannis line is used for regular freight and passenger services.
+The Falmouth line is currently used for freight and heritage passenger service, while the Hyannis line is used for regular freight and passenger services.